Sherri DuPree: Personal life

 DuPree married musician Chad Gilbert of the band New Found Glory in February 2007.
 They divorced later that year, after Gilbert had an affair with Hayley Williams, the lead singer for the band Paramore.

 DuPree then married musician Max Bemis of the band Say Anything on April 4, 2009.
 In February 2013, Bemis announced the birth of their first child, Lucy.
-Their second child, Coraline was born in February 2015.
-Their third child, Charles was born in April 2018.
-On April 6, 2020, DuPree gave birth to their fourth child, Ellis.
-Their fifth child, Aurora was born on July 4, 2021.
-DuPree announced the couple’s separation on March 31, 2025.
+Their second child was born in February 2015.
+Their third child was born in April 2018.
+On April 6, 2020, DuPree gave birth to their fourth child.
+Their fifth child was born on July 4, 2021.
+DuPree announced the couple's separation on March 31, 2025.